 Niklas mainly plays guitars but he also like to add piano, synths, bass and various percussion to his sound palette.
-Over time he has particularly worked on finding atmospheric sounds and mellow clean tones on the electric guitar – something that can be heard on the latest albums The Accelerated Expansion of the Universe and Lake Themes.
+Over time he has particularly worked on finding atmospheric sounds and warm clean tones on the electric guitar – something that can be heard on the recent albums The Accelerated Expansion of the Universe and Lake Themes.

 Born 1968 in Södertälje, Sweden, named Kurt Niklas Åhman (later the “h” got removed to just Åman) he moved around a lot the first years between cities, before family finally decided to settle down in Vollsjö, a small village in the south of Sweden.
 Living there on the countryside, well there weren’t too much to do besides sports… but when saved up and got his first guitar at age 14 things really started to bloom.
 He started a band with his friend Mikael who played keyboards and they started to write songs.